walterxie/MEP-tutorial/README.md

 biology!).
 A string of aminoacids then constitutes a protein.

-For our purposes, what matters is that we have now known for a while that different positions in each codon evolve at different rates, which has to do with what we call the "genetic code" (look up "genetic code redundancy" online).
+For our purposes, what matters is that we have now known for a while that different positions in each codon evolve at different relative rates, which has to do with what we call the "genetic code" (look up "genetic code redundancy" online).
 In knowing this, we can incorporate this difference in evolutionary rates by splitting the alignment into three partitions, each representing one